Alternative ways to Fund Nearpod for your Classroom

 It’s no secret that in addition to extra time and energy given while teaching, teachers spend hundreds of dollars to keep classrooms lively, techy and current.
-That’s why Nearpod has partnered with Donors Choose and PledgeCents so you can request Nearpod and Flocabulary resources with just a few clicks – and have these ready to go for your classroom.
-Here are alternative ways to fund Nearpod for your classroom.
+That’s why Nearpod has partnered with Donors Choose so you can request Nearpod and Flocabulary resources with just a few clicks – and have these ready to go for your classroom.
+Here is an alternative way to fund Nearpod or Flocabulary for your Classroom.

 Notice that you need to click supplies, and then find the licenses at AKJ Education.
-Search for Nearpod, and you’ll see all of the resources available – including Nearpod Gold & Platinum, Flocabulary Lite and even a newly-released Ethnic Studies bundle!
+Search for Nearpod, and you’ll see all of the resources available – including Nearpod Gold & Platinum, and Flocabulary Lite.

 Earlier this year, DonorsChoose.org launched #ISeeme.
 This is a campaign that aims to support funding projects that seek classroom materials that contain cultural diversity because it helps students see themselves in what they are learning.
 Different donors are matching every project that is created on DonorsChoose.org.

 ClassWallet is designed to be a flexible platform that empowers teachers with authority on classroom budget decisions.
 Nearpod is available on ClassWallet as one of their vendors.
 Learn more about using ClassWallet to fund Nearpod for your classroom.

 Fund Nearpod with these tips

 Nearpod is more than a student engagement platform that brings your students to the 21st century.
 The content found at Nearpod and Flocabulary is a clear differentiator.
 Here are ways to share about this in your project: